Jonathan India Player Props: Reds vs. Padres

-Jonathan India -- with a slugging percentage of .333 in his past 10 games, including no homers) -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Blake Snell on the mound, on May 1 at 9:40 PM ET.
+On Tuesday, Jonathan India (.295 on-base percentage in past 10 games, 86 points below season-long percentage) and the Cincinnati Reds face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Athletics.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Jonathan India Game Info & Props vs. the Padres